abs-tudelft/sbd/src/getting-started/docker.md

   docker build --target spark-history-server -t spark-history-server .
   ```

-You can then run the following commands from the Spark application root
+You could then run the following commands from the Spark application root
 (the folder containing the `build.sbt` file).
 Please make sure to use the
 provided template project.

+The commands below are provided as a reference, and they will be used throughout
+the rest of this guide.
+You do not have to run them now, because some of them
+require additional parameters (e.g. `spark-submit`) that we will provide later
+in the manual.

-- Run SBT to package or test your application (`sbt <command>`)
+- To run SBT to package or test your application (`sbt <command>`)

   ```bash
   docker run -it --rm -v "`pwd`":/root sbt sbt
   ```

-- Start a Spark shell (`spark-shell`)
+- To start a Spark shell (`spark-shell`)

   ```bash
   docker run -it --rm -v "`pwd`":/io spark-shell
   ```

-- Run your Spark application (`spark-submit`) (fill in the class name of your
+- To run your Spark application (`spark-submit`) (fill in the class name of your
   application and the name of your project!)

   ```bash